neographophobic/Cube4-Sketches/readme.md

 These sketches require a Freetronics 4x4x4 RGB LED Cube.
 In addition they all require the [Cube4 Library](https://github.com/neographophobic/Cube4) (that link is to my modified version of the library).
 The original version can be found at [Freetronics Cube4 Library](https://github.com/freetronics/Cube4).

 Some sketches also require a helper library that I've written.
 The library is available from [Cube4_ARUtils](https://github.com/neographophobic/Cube4_ARUtils).

+To install these libraries, click on the "Download ZIP" link on the Github page, and then in the Arduino IDE, open a new blank sketch, then select "Sketch" -> "Include Library" -> "Add .ZIP Library".

 # Sketches
 ## Blank